kshedden/randomization/README.md

 | B         |  15   | 16     |  10  |
 | C         |  13   | 12     |  27  |

-In the situation illustrated by this table, a simple comparison of post-test scores could be biased.
-For example, we might expect treatment C to do better than treatment A, since stronger students were enrolled in treatment C compared to treatment A.  This apparent treatment effect of method C may not have anything to do with the
+In the situation illustrated by the table sown above, a simple comparison of post-test scores could be biased.
+We might expect treatment C to do better than treatment A, since stronger students were enrolled in treatment C compared to treatment A.  This apparent treatment effect of method C may not have anything to do with the